-Intro to Armenian Government or
+PSIA 103 Intro to Armenian Government (4)

 The upper level courses in each cluster (in italics) build upon and integrate the knowledge and skills of the other courses, adding perspectives, depth and breadth of knowledge and disciplinary approaches, and subtlety and complexity of analysis.

 The term “foundation” in “foundation courses” refers to the fact that these are university-wide requirements for all undergraduates–a learning experience shared as a common point of reference for all undergraduate students.
 It does not refer to the content of the courses per se, but to the function of these courses in the overall General Education program at AUA.

 All undergraduate students must take the following required Gen Ed courses:

-o Foundation Courses
+- Foundation Courses

-Under Armenian law, all undergraduate students must take the following 6 foundation courses:
+All undergraduate students must take the following 6 foundation courses:

 |Semester/Year||Freshman Year||Sophomore Year||Junior Year|

-|Fall||Freshman English 1||Armenian Language & Literature 1||Armenian History 1|
+|Fall||Freshman Seminar 1||Armenian Language & Literature 1||Armenian History 1|

-|Spring||Freshman English 2||Armenian Language & Literature 2||Armenian History 2|
+|Spring||Freshman Seminar 2||Armenian Language & Literature 2||Armenian History 2|

-o Physical Education, First Aid, Civil Defense
+- Physical Education, First Aid, Civil Defense

 For further information on General Education at AUA, please visit: http://aua.am/gen-ed/